alienmaster9/vidtok-vidone-video-chat-using-tokboxs-opentok-api/readme.txt

 To get started with your Vidtok's vid{show} install please use the following instructions.

-1. Upload the `vidport` directory to the `/wp-content/plugins/` directory.
+1. Upload the `vidone` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Register with via the vid{one} Wordpress settings page.
 1. Place the vid{one} widget into your siderbar.